p15kalo/Graphics-Ionian-University-Project/README.md

 ### Project Description
 - A plane that acts like a floor
-- A spawner that spawns the spheres on a fixed location every "x" seconds (value can be changed in Unity Editor, default is 1 )
+- A spawner that spawns the spheres on a fixed location every "x" seconds (value can be changed through Unity Editor, default is 1)
 - A counter for spawned spheres
 - A slider to adjust lighting intensity
+- A transparent plane that destroys the spheres on touch

 ### Built With
 - Unity